C Line (RTD): History

-The line was added to the system on April 5, 2002, to coincide with the opening of the Central Platte Valley Spur.
-Initially, C trains operated seven days a week, but ran to Littleton–Mineral station only during peak hours and sporting events.
-At all other times, C service operated to I-25 & Broadway.
+When it opened in 2002, C Line trains operated seven days a week but ran to Littleton–Mineral station only during peak hours and sporting events.
+At all other times, C Line service operated to between Union Station and I-25 & Broadway, with service to Littleton via the D Line.
+C Line trains would begin operating the full length of the line in 2003.